 In order to use Switchboard, users must first have an account with the server.
 This account can be obtained by contacting Comrex at 978-784-1776 / 800-237-1776, or by emailing techies@comrex.com / info@comrex.com.
 Only one account is required for each group of codecs.
-Once a username and password are provided, navigate to switchboard.comrex.com in a web browser.
+Once a user name and password is provided, navigate to switchboard.comrex.com in a web browser.
 When first accessing Switchboard, there will be a notice stating that no units have been added to the account.
-By clicking on Add New Unit, a dialogue box will ask for the Switchboard ID (Ethernet MAC address) of the MultiRack.
+Clicking on Add New Unit will open a dialogue box that asks for the Ethernet MAC address of the MultiRack.

 When adding MultiRack to your Switchboard Account, each instance must be added individually as a separate device.
-The primary Ethernet MAC address is used here only for MultiRack instance #1 Switchboard ID.
+The primary Ethernet MAC address is used here only for MultiRack instance #1.
 Each instance must be added to Switchboard individually.
-Instances 2-5 use the same MAC address with a suffix (e.g. -2, -3, -4, and -5) added to designate the instance Switchboard ID.
+Instances 2-5 use the same MAC address with a suffix (e.g. -2, -3, -4, and -5) added to designate the instance.